On 7 December 1941, the Japanese attacked the US naval base at Pearl Harbour and later declared war on Britain and the United States.

-In November 1943 a new phase of the war in the Far East began with the formation of South East Asia Command (SEAC) under Admiral Lord Louis Mountbatten.
-SEAC replaced India Command in control of operations and under its leadership the prosecution of the war took on a new energy.
+In November 1943, a new phase of the war in the Far East began with the formation of South East Asia Command (SEAC) under Admiral Lord Louis Mountbatten.
+SEAC replaced India Command in control of operations.
+Under its leadership, the prosecution of the war took on a new energy.

 The plan to attack Imphal originated with Lieutenant-General Renya Mutaguchi (1888-1966), a veteran of campaigns in China, Malaya and Singapore.
 He led three Japanese divisions and one Indian National Army division.

-Mutaguchi was stubborn and quarreled with his divisional commanders during the campaign.
+Mutaguchi was stubborn and quarrelled with his divisional commanders during the campaign.
 The 31st Division, sent to attack Kohima, was led by Lieutenant-General Kotoku Sato (1893-1959).
-He considered Mutaguchi to be a ‘blockhead.’
+He considered Mutaguchi to be a ‘blockhead’.

-Overall command of British-Indian forces during the campaign fell to Lieutenant-General William Slim (1891-1970) commander of Fourteenth Army.
-Slim was responsible for restoring the morale of the soldiers following the setbacks of 1942-43.
+Overall command of British-Indian forces during the campaign fell to Lieutenant-General William Slim (1891-1970), commander of Fourteenth Army.
+Slim was responsible for restoring the morale of the soldiers after the setbacks of 1942-43.

 He emphasised the need for jungle warfare training and the use of more aggressive tactics that included the formation by surrounded units of defensive 'boxes' that were supplied by air.

-Imphal, capital of Manipur state, lay in a plain surrounded by hills.
-The main British base in the area, it was held by Scoones’ 4th Corps.
+Imphal, the capital of Manipur state, lay in a plain surrounded by hills and was the main British base in the area.
+It was held by Scoones’ 4th Corps.
 Mutaguchi’s plan relied on his men quickly annihilating 4th Corps and seizing its supplies before his own communications and logistics broke down.

-The Japanese 33rd Division would cut off the 17th Indian Division south of Imphal and shortly afterwards the 15th Division would attack from the north-east, severing the road to Kohima, some 80 miles (120km) away in Nagaland.
+The Japanese 33rd Division would cut off the 17th Indian Division south of Imphal.
+Shortly afterwards, the 15th Division would attack from the north-east, severing the road to Kohima, some 80 miles (120km) away in Nagaland.
 Sato’s 31st Division would simultaneously surround Kohima to prevent any relief from Dimapur, which was a further 40 miles (64km) to the north.

 The Japanese offensive started well.
-On 29 March they cut the Imphal-Kohima road and almost surrounded the 17th Division.
-They then quickly isolated the hilltop town of Kohima, capturing all but the central ridge by mid-April.
+On 29 March, they cut the Imphal-Kohima road and almost surrounded the 17th Division.
+Next, they quickly isolated the hilltop town of Kohima, capturing all but the central ridge by mid-April.

 Colonel Hugh Richards had hastily organised a scratch force from his 2,500-strong garrison, many of whom were non-combatants.
 It was built around 4th Battalion, The Queen’s Own Royal West Kent Regiment and the Assam Regiment.
 Elements of 161st Indian Brigade, stationed at Jotsoma two miles to the west, also reinforced the Kohima defenders.

-Mountbatten had immediately despatched the 2nd Division from India by road and rail to Dimapur where it joined Stopford’s 33rd Corps for the bitterly contested march to relieve Kohima.
-On 14 April the British broke the Japanese roadblock at Zubza and reached Kohima four days later.
+Mountbatten had immediately despatched the 2nd Division from India by road and rail to Dimapur.
+There, it joined Stopford’s 33rd Corps for the bitterly contested march to relieve Kohima.
+On 14 April, the British broke the Japanese roadblock at Zubza and reached Kohima four days later.

 ‘The fighting all around its circumference was continuous, fierce, and often confused as each side manoeuvred to outwit and kill.
 There was always a Japanese thrust somewhere that had to be met and destroyed.
 Yet, the fighting did follow a pattern.
 The main encounters were on the spokes of the wheel, because it was only along these that guns, tanks, and vehicles could move.’